Kinflou/CodeShaperDocs/index.rst

 .. raw:: html

-   <h3 style="background-color:DarkGray;text-align:center">📖 Get introduced to the basic concepts in around 8 minutes</h3>
+   <h3 style="background-color:DimGray;text-align:center">📖 Get introduced to the basic concepts in around 8 minutes</h3>

 Press the button at the bottom right, it will lead you the organized navigation of the introduction